MengGuo/Py_iRobot_OptiTrack/README.md

 * SSH into the compute of (I), make sure the package [irobot_create_2_1] is compiled at (I) using ```catkin_make```.
 Then ```roslaunch irobot.launch robotname:='Brain2'```, where *'Brain2'* is the name of the iRobot (which can be different from the rigid-body name).

-* Try to control the iRobot manually, e.g., ```rostopic pub /Brain2/cmd_vel geometry_msgs/Twist -r 1 -- '[2.0, 0.0, 0.0]' '[0.0, 0.0, -1.8]'```
+  Test by trying to control the iRobot manually at (U), e.g., ```rostopic pub /Brain2/cmd_vel geometry_msgs/Twist -r 1 -- '[2.0, 0.0, 0.0]' '[0.0, 0.0, -1.8]'```

 * In [mdp_tg/src/simple_irobot_control_optitrack.py], specify the sequence of *RO_ID* and *RO_NAME* according to the *numeric_id* and *robotname* you have specified.

-  The control algorithm now is simply "rotate-forward-rotate", which can be changed to yours.
+  The control algorithm now is simply "rotate-forward-rotate", which can be changed to your favoriate.
 Also change the sequence of goal regions as you like.

   Then run with ```python simple_irobot_control_optitrack.py```

 * For other python files in [mdp_tg], it serves as an example of the structure when you have more complicate control algorithm.

-  In this case, an offline discrete plan is loaded and control action of the iRobot is chosen based on the plan.
+  In this case, an offline discrete plan is loaded and the control action of iRobot is chosen based on the plan.

   * [read_optitrack.py] reads a particular irobot position and transform to required format.

-  * [plan_execution.py] loads the offline plan and decides the next action to perform.
+  * [plan_execution.py] decides the next action to perform, according to the offline plan.

   * [action_execution.py] executes the chosen action.